tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 ## Currently Implemented Features
 - Changed game from Demo Mode to Story Mode
 - Re-enable evolution of Pokémon within the game.
 (Untested but should be functional)
+- Implemented Rival battle
+  - The Rival's name is currently messed up (Shows the text of "<rival's name>'s has started a battle!") but attempting to fix this later

 ## Currently Planned Changes
-- Correct the Rival battle to use the appropriate counter starter choice.
 - Remove the barricades to the North and the East of Silent Hills
   - Implement a temporary blockade to the East (and possibly North) ends of Silent Hills.
 If you encounter a wild Pokémon before receiving your starter, the game will soft lock and require a restart.
 - Re-enable Pokémon Center features in Silent Hills